Change of Address Checklist

 - Your workplace

-Just like your other commitments and services, all of your finance and insurance providers are going to need to know where you are.
-By updating them on your address, you’ll avoid future headaches around unpaid bills, crucial information or possible promotion deals.
+Just like your other commitments and services, all of your finance and insurance providers are going to need to know about your change of address.
+By updating them on your new address, you’ll avoid future headaches around unpaid bills, crucial information or possible promotion deals.

 These commitments might include: